ella-granger/KaraTuner/index.md

 ### Pitch Predictor Examples

-The song examples we list here are the original performance; the output of KaraTuner and the output of the baseline tuning method.
+The song examples we list here are the original performance, the output of the baseline tuning method and the output of KaraTuner.

 ### 1.

+Original Recording:

-Original Recording: <audio src="audio/87_0dbd18d5623291a9537e47ef80f9fafc59815bad_vocal.mp3" controls></audio>
+<audio src="audio/87_0dbd18d5623291a9537e47ef80f9fafc59815bad_vocal.mp3" controls></audio>

 | Baseline | KaraTuner(proposed) |
 | --- | --- |